James Flewellen Email & Phone Number

 What company does James Flewellen work for?

-What is James Flewellen's role at the current company?
+What is James Flewellen's role at The University of Edinburgh?

-James Flewellen's current role is Research Associate – Biosensor Commercialisation Lead.
+James Flewellen is listed as Research Associate – Biosensor Commercialisation Lead at The University of Edinburgh.

 What is James Flewellen's email address?